Ti-roy/Fictional-Language-Generator/README.md

 T CanStartFrom<T>(this T property, IProperty propertyToGoAfter, int withFrequency = 100) where T : IProperty { }
 ```
 #### Setting child properties that parent property must contain
 `IParentProperty` is derived from `IPropertyMustContainInfoForLinker`.
 There are few things to keep in mind when using this method.
 You can specify few different or same properties, all of which will be constructed.
 And *must have* properties will be constructed at first possible place, based on their order.
 If not all children properties will be used during construction - exception will be thrown.
+Also, parent property must contain enogh space tp all *must have* children.
 ```cs
 T MustContainProperty<T>(this T mustContainInfo, string propetyNameToContain) where T : IPropertyMustContainInfoForLinker
 ```